hkasemir/acronym-dictionary/readme.md

 ```

 you'll need to add an OAuth application on github (sorry, I'm not sharing my secrets)
+set the app's `Homepage URL` to `http://localhost:5000`
+and its `Authorization callback URL` to `http://localhost:5000/auth`

-and include a new `secrets.json` file with the following format:
+finally, include a new `secrets.json` file with the following format:
 ```
 {
   "auth_uri": "http://github.com/login/oauth/authorize",